arviz-devs/preliz/docs/examples/gallery/rice.md

 <audio controls> <source src="../../_static/rice.mp3" type="audio/mpeg"> This browser cannot play the pronunciation audio file for this distribution. </audio>

-The Rice distribution is the probability distribution of the magnitude of a circularly-symmetric bivariate normal random variable, possibly with non-zero mean (noncentral).
-The Rice distribution is characterized by two parameters: $v$, which represents the non-centrality parameter, and $\sigma$, the scale parameter.
+The Rice distribution is the probability distribution of the magnitude of a circularly-symmetric bivariate normal random variable.
+It's characterized by two parameters: $v$, which represents the non-centrality parameter, and $\sigma$, the scale parameter.

 The Rice distribution is often used in signal processing, particularly in the analysis of noisy signals, such as radar and communication systems.